Divine Mercy University

-Divine Mercy University (DMU) is a private Catholic graduate university of psychology and counseling located in Sterling, Virginia in the United States.
+Divine Mercy University (DMU) is a private Catholic graduate university of psychology and counseling located in Sterling, Virginia.

 Mission

 DMU seeks to further the science and professional practice of psychology and counseling, through the integration of Catholic-Christian anthropology, philosophy, and theology.
 The need for mental health practitioners with a firm and comprehensive understanding of Catholic teaching, culture, and history inspired the establishment of this institution.
+The university is associated with Regnum Christi, a lay affiliate of the Legionaries of Christ that was founded by Marciel Maciel.

 History

 DMU traces its roots to the establishment of the Institute for the Psychological Sciences, which was founded in 1999 with the specific goal of training doctoral-level mental health professionals who were able to integrate various aspects of Catholicism with the scientific practice of psychology.
 With the foundation of DMU's School of Counseling in 2015, the Institute for the Psychological Sciences was restructured and included into DMU.
 With this change, DMU continued to pursue its mission at the doctoral level; however, it also expanded its mission to train master's level professionals in the mental health field.
 The university's main campus is located in Sterling, Virginia.
 Its close proximity to Washington, D.C. allows DMU to pursue its mission in a geographic area noted for its historical, cultural, and political significance.

 Students from many different states and countries have elected to pursue their degrees through DMU.
 As of 2016, the university has trained students from over 30 states as well as from over 13 different countries.
 Over 160 students have graduated with advanced degrees from the programs offered by the school.